-On September 30, 2013, OBCM entered into a three year lease for technology equipment.
-On July 1, 2014 equipment that was under lease with Winthrop Leasing from another school that closed was transferred to OBCM.
-These leases meet the criteria of capital leases as defined by accounting standards, which defines a capital lease generally as one which transfers the benefits and risks of ownership of the lessee.
-Assets of technology equipment totaling \$69,984 and \$8,433 have been capitalized.
+During fiscal year 2012, CVA entered into a four-year lease for technology equipment which expired during fiscal year 2016.
+This lease meets the criteria of a capital lease as defined by accounting standards, which defines a capital lease generally as one which transfers the benefits and risks of ownership of the lessee.

+Assets of technology equipment totaling \$10,708 were capitalized.
 This amount represents the actual purchase price of the equipment and is the same as the net present value of the minimum lease payments at the time of acquisition.
-Principal payments during fiscal year 2015 totaled \$28,504 and interest paid totaled \$650.
+Principal payments during fiscal year 2016 totaled \$1,764 and interest paid totaled \$45.